 FutureHeights is proud to provide empowering opportunities for Heights community members to make the place where they live, work, and play that much more connected and meaningful.
 Our Neighborhood Mini-Grant Program offers the potential for funding up to $1,000 to kickstart or help sustain a Cleveland Heights or University Heights neighborhood-level project or initiative while our Neighborhood Leadership Workshop Series is a cohort model program for Cleveland Heights community members that teaches an anti-racist, strengths-based approach to neighborhood-level organizing.
 Read on to learn more!

 Neighborhood Mini-Grants Program

-The third round of the Community-Building Workshop Series is underway.
-This multidisciplinary neighborhood leadership development program is designed for individuals enthusiastic about positively contributing to the community in which they live, work and play.
-Participants will develop leadership skills as well as gain knowledge and tools to help make their community strong, safe and vibrant.
+This *FREE* multidisciplinary neighborhood leadership development program for Cleveland Heights and University Heights residents or stakeholders is designed for individuals enthusiastic about positively and productively contributing to the community in which they live, work and play.

 FutureHeights was awarded Community Development Block Grant (CDBG) funds to create and sustain our community building program that engages residents in several neighborhoods with the highest needs, train leaders, provide a process for identifying their neighborhood assets and needs, and brings people together to create community action plans.
 The result is empowered citizens working with each other, acting on what resources and strengths they already have and connecting to resources necessary to address their needs.